evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Rules.md

-# Rules - summary and dice rolling
+# Rules and dice rolling

 In _EvAdventure_ we have decided to use the [Knave](https://www.drivethrurpg.com/product/250888/Knave) RPG ruleset.
 This is commercial, but released under Creative Commons 4.0, meaning it's okay to share and